tgilling/AMDOverdriveCtrl/readme.txt

 History:
 --------

+V1.1.0  :	new feature: Change color temperature (inspired by "f.lux"
+		and "redshift")

-V1.0.3  :	check for supported HW features and disable parts of the program if necessary
+V1.0.3  :	check for supported HW features and disable parts of the program
+		if necessary

 V1.0.2  :	corrected some minor deb packaging problems